cculianu/Fulcrum/README.md

 **Note**: Some Linux distributions have been known to package `librocksdb.so` incorrectly.
 [See here for an example](https://bugs.archlinux.org/task/65093), so until I can be confident most distributions do it right, I am considering using the system `librocksdb.so` an ***experimental feature*** for the time being (in principle it should work ok if the library is compiled correctly).

+### Building the Windows static `Fulcrum.exe`

+**New!** I recently added a mechanism using docker to build a statically-linked Windows `.exe`.
+This build is 100% compatible with any stock 64-bit Windows 7 or above system -- you don't have to install anything -- it *just works*.
+You can download the pre-built `.exe` youself here from the [releases page](https://github.com/cculianu/Fulcrum/releases).

+If you want to build it yourself though, you can do so, but it requires [Docker](https://www.docker.com/) on either a MacOS or a Linux host system (it may work on Windows too with Linux tools for Windows -- but I haven't tried it myself).

+1. Make sure Docker is installed such that you don't need to use `sudo`.
+This is the default on MacOS, but on Linux you may need to [follow these instructions here](https://docs.docker.com/install/linux/linux-postinstall/).

+2. Run the build script:

+    `$ contrib/build/win/build.sh master`

+3. You can point the build script to any repository, not just this one:

+    `$ GIT_REPO=https://github.com/myusername/MyFulcrumFork contrib/build/win/build.sh master`

+**Note:** The argument given above to the build script is a git `branch` or `tag` to build.

 ---

 ### Running Fulcrum